tjmahr/adventofcode17/README.md

 - 16b : .
 - 17a : .
 - 17b : .
-- 18a/b Simulate register machine: Nonstandard evaluation, object oriented programming.
+- 18a/b Simulate register machine: Nonstandard evaluation, objects.
 - 19a : .
 - 19b : .
 - 20a : .
 - 20b : .
 - 21a : .
 - 21b : .
-- 22a/b Move a cursor around a grid and change symbols: Object oriented programming.
+- 22a/b Move a cursor around a grid and change symbols: Objects.
-- 23a Simulate register machine: Nonstandard evaluation, object oriented programming.
+- 23a Simulate register machine: Nonstandard evaluation, objects.
 - 23b Compute value in an _inefficient_ register machine: Analyzing code.
 - 24a/b Find largest/longest combinations of units: Recursion,
   functional programming.
-- 25a Create a Turing Machine: Object oriented programming.
+- 25a Create a Turing Machine: Objects.
-- 25b : .